On this page you will find information focusing on future and incoming freshman and their parents. Scroll down for the following.

 Can my son play on both Freshman teams?

-Can my son play on Varsity as a Freshman?
+Can a player play on Varsity as a Freshman?

 Varsity slots are earned and not given.
-A Freshman that can demonstrate the strength, speed, agility, football intelligence and maturity to play at the Varsity level, will definitely earn the ability to compete at the highest level they are able to master.
+A Freshman that can demonstrate the strength, speed, agility, football intelligence and maturity to play at the Varsity level, will be given a chance if there is a need in their position group.
 Given the competition at Hamilton, playing Varsity as a Freshman is rare.